 Electronic Visit Verification can help restore home care’s reputation, and ultimately lead to a higher quality of patient care.
-When implementing an EVV solution, it is important to make sure it can be integrated into your current home care software.
+When implementing an EVV solution, it is important to make sure it can be integrated into your software for Medicaid billing.
 Having a system that recognizes your scheduling, billing, and administration will allow for a smooth transition, while reducing costs and maximizing efficiencies.

 AlayaCare’s home care software is an all-in-one, cloud-based solution with an incorporated mobile, GPS-based EVV that works seamlessly across all modules.
 Don’t let accountability get in the way of providing better patient outcomes.